 Every person was born with a purpose.
-With that purpose, God gives assignments along the way to fulfill that purpose.
+With that purpose, God gives assignments to fulfill that purpose.
 That principle is illustrated throughout the Bible when God gave His people hard assignments.
-Learning how they handled their hard assignments might help you when God gives you a hard assignment.
+Reading how they handled their hard assignments might help you when God gives you a hard assignment.

-In Genesis, the first book of the Bible, God gave Abram several hard assignments at the time when he was living his life as a pagan.
+In Genesis, God gave Abram several hard assignments when he was living his life as a pagan.
 God told Abram, "Go from your country, your people and your father's household to the land I will show you (Genesis 12:1).
 Notice how many times the word "your" is used in this one verse.
 God acknowledged that He was telling Abram to give up everything that belonged to him.

 Notice also that God did not tell Abram where he was going.
 Abram did not question God or refuse His request.
-Instead, in a few verses later in Genesis 12:4, "So Abram went, as the Lord had told him."
+Instead, we see what Abram did in a few verses later in Genesis 12:4, "So Abram went, as the Lord had told him."

-That was not the hardest assignment God gave Abraham.
+That was not the hardest assignment God gave Abram.

-Abraham waited over 25 to have a son after God promised him one in his old age with his barren wife Sarah.
+The next hard assignment came after Abram was renamed to Abraham.
+He had waited over 25 years to have a son that God promised him in his old age with his barren wife Sarah.
 When Isaac was a lad, God told Abraham to take him to Mount Moriah and sacrifice him.
-Even though it was a hard assignment, Abraham trusted God and did as God requested after God had given him a son in his old age.
+Even though it was a hard assignment, Abraham trusted God and did as God requested.

 Abraham took Isaac to the place God had told him to go.
-He prepared Isaac to be sacrificed, but just as the knife was coming down, a messenger of God showed up just in time to prevent Abraham from killing his own son.
+He prepared Isaac to be sacrificed, but just as the knife was coming down, a messenger of God showed up prevented Abraham from killing his own son.
 God said, "Now I know you fear God."
 Fear, in this case, means "reverence."
 Abraham looked up and saw a ram and sacrificed it instead of Isaac.
 That account is found in Genesis 22:1-19.